protocolguild/documentation/docs/02-membership.md

 ## 2.1 Active Members

 The membership is a set of people working within the eligible projects who have also opted into Protocol Guild.
-As of the last onchain update (August 27, 2024) Protocol Guild had 181 members who cumulatively contributed over 600 years of effort to protocol stewardship.
+As of the last onchain update (November 08, 2024) Protocol Guild had 187 members who cumulatively contributed over 600 years of effort to protocol stewardship.
 See the latest membership numbers [here](https://dune.com/protocolguild/protocol-guild#membership).

 | Name | Multiplier | Team | Primary Contributions |
 | :--- | :--- | :--- | :--- |